Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Understanding the new phase structure obtained from numerical simulations

+In Fig. 16, although the transition line from $\left\langle W \right\rangle$ is located a little higher than the transition line from $\left\langle R \right\rangle$, these two transition lines agree within errors of the numerical simulations, as seen by the error bars.

-\subsection{Understanding the new phase structure obtained from numerical simulations}
+\section{Understanding the new phase structure obtained from numerical simulations}

 Finally, we discuss why the above phase structure should be obtained and how the respective phase is characterized from the physical point of view.
+Figure \ref{fig:phase_diagram} shows the schematic view of the resulting phase structure.

+(i) First, we consider the region below the new critical line $\gamma<\gamma_c(\beta)$.
+In the limit $\gamma \to 0$, especially, the $SU(2)$ gauge-scalar model reduces to the pure compact $SU(2)$ gauge model which is expected to have a single confinement phase with no phase transition and has a mass gap on the whole $\beta$ axis in four spacetime dimensions \cite{Creutz82}.
+Confinement is expected to occur due to vacuum condensations of ``non-Abelian'' magnetic monopoles \cite{dualsuper}.
+Here the ``non-Abelian'' magnetic monopole should be carefully defined gauge independently using the gauge-invariant method, which is actually realized by extending the gauge-covariant decomposition of the gauge field; see \cite{KKSS15} for a review.
+More comments will be given below.

-(i) Below the new critical line $\gamma<\gamma_c(\beta)$, there could be a confinement phase (I) where the effect of the scalar field would be relatively small and confinement would occur in the way similar to the pure $SU(2)$ gauge theory which is expected to be in a single phase with no phase transition on the $\beta$ axis and has a mass gap.
-The confinement phase (I) is regarded as a disordered phase in the sense that the color direction field $\bm{n}_{x}$ takes various directions with no specific direction in color space.
-This can be estimated in relation to the direction of the adjoint scalar field $\bm{\phi}_{x}$ through $Q$, which yields the very small or vanishing value of the average $\langle Q \rangle=0$.
-Confinement is expected to occur due to vacuum condensations of non-Abelian magnetic monopoles \cite{dualsuper}.
-Here the non-Abelian magnetic monopole should be carefully defined in the gauge-independently in the gauge-invariant method, which is actually realized by extending the gauge-covariant decomposition of the gauge field, see \cite{KKSS15} for a review.
+Even in the region $0 < \gamma<\gamma_c(\beta)$, the effect of the scalar field would be relatively small and confinement would occur in the way similar to the pure $SU(2)$ gauge theory, which we call confinement phase (I).
+Confinement phase (I) is regarded as a disordered phase in the sense that the color direction field $\bm{n}_{x}$ takes various possible directions with no specific direction in color space.
+This can be estimated through $Q$ in relation to the direction of the adjoint scalar field $\bm{\phi}_{x}$, which yields very small or vanishing values of the average $\left\langle \left\vert Q\right\vert \right\rangle=0$.